 What Can You Do with Microsoft Office?

-Finally, Microsoft Word is the most widely used word-processing application worldwide and likely the most used software application.
+Finally, Microsoft Word is the most widely used word-processing application worldwide and likely the most used software application overall.
 Word offers a trove of features waiting to be unlocked to help users compose, edit, and produce documents in a variety of formats.
 Through training, students will learn shortcuts, tips, and techniques for optimizing professional or personal use of Word.
-Training includes lessons for learning formatting techniques, creating hyperlinks, setting bookmarks, or inserting images, videos, and audio.
+Training includes lessons for learning formatting techniques, creating hyperlinks, setting bookmarks, and inserting images, videos, and audio.

-While possessing knowledge of Microsoft Office by itself may not be enough for establishing a career, skills with several Office applications along with experience in a specific profession could be combined for career opportunities.
+While possessing knowledge of Microsoft Office by itself may not be enough to establish a career, skills with several Office applications, along with experience in a specific profession, can be combined for career opportunities.

-Training in Microsoft Office can help with getting work in finance, business, technology, and education, as well as countless other industries.
-Knowledge is a vital element for any computer-related job.
-Microsoft Office is simply how professionals communicate and operate around the world.
-Skills with Word, PowerPoint, Publisher, Outlook, OneNote, and Excel provide everyday tools for getting work done everywhere.
-Learning Office provides valuable skills for anyone working in any office or corporate setting and is an important element for computer literacy.
+Training in Microsoft Office can help with finding work in finance, business, technology, education, and countless other industries.
+Knowledge of Microsoft Office is a vital element for any computer-related job.
+Microsoft Office is how professionals communicate and operate around the world.
+Skills with Word, PowerPoint, Publisher, Outlook, OneNote, and Excel provide everyday tools for getting work done.
+Learning Office provides valuable skills for anyone working in an office or corporate setting and is an important element of computer literacy.

 Why Learn Microsoft Office?

-Microsoft Office not only serves as a staple in workplaces worldwide but also helps with essential household functions, including logging bills or collecting recipes.
-Microsoft Office offers applications like Word, PowerPoint, Publisher, Outlook, OneNote, and Excel for tasks involving word processing, presentations, email communications, note-taking, or data analysis.
-Anyone from a corporate office to a freelance agency to an academic institution uses the Microsoft Office suite for everything from basic workplace organizing to producing design functions.
+Microsoft Office not only serves as a staple in workplaces worldwide but also helps with essential household functions such as logging bills or collecting recipes.
+Microsoft Office offers applications like Word, PowerPoint, Publisher, Outlook, OneNote, and Excel for tasks involving word processing, presentations, email communications, note-taking, and data analysis.
+Everyone from corporate offices to freelance agencies to academic institutions uses the Microsoft Office suite for everything from basic workplace organizing to producing design functions.
 This means that training in Microsoft Office applications can deliver the skills required for designing, creating, saving, printing, or uploading documents to maintain an efficient working environment.

 Read more about why you should learn Microsoft Office.